confluentinc/cp-docker-images/docs/tutorials/connect-avro-jdbc.rst

 Kafka Connect Tutorial
 ----------------------

 In the `quickstart guide  <../quickstart.html>`_, we showed you how to get up and running with a simple file connector using Kafka Connect.
 In this section, we provide a somewhat more advanced tutorial in which we'll use Avro as the data format and use a JDBC Source Connector to read from a MySQL database.
 If you're coming from the quickstart and already have all the other services running, that's great.
-Otherwise, you'll need to first startup up Zookeeper, Kafka and the Schema Registry.
+Otherwise, you'll need to first startup up ZooKeeper, Kafka and the Schema Registry.

   .. note::

     Schema Registry is a dependency for Connect in this tutorial because we will need it for the avro serializer functionality.

-It is worth noting that we will be configuring Kafka and Zookeeper to store data locally in the Docker containers.
+It is worth noting that we will be configuring Kafka and ZooKeeper to store data locally in the Docker containers.
 For production deployments (or generally whenever you care about not losing data), you should use mounted volumes for persisting data in the event that a container stops running or is restarted.
 This is important when running a system like Kafka on Docker, as it relies heavily on the filesystem for storing and caching messages.
 Refer to our `documentation on Docker external volumes <operations/external-volumes.html>`_ for an example of how to add mounted volumes to the host machine.

 Installing & Running Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~